daveabrock/daveabrock.github.io/_posts/2020-06-18-reduce-mental-energy-with-c-sharp.markdown

 See?
 I completely understand this: I can keep scrolling or stop and know I've found my bug. *If only I could do this*, you think.

 If you aren't aware, *you can*.
-This syntax, and other improvements, are available in the [upcoming C# 9 release](https://devblogs.microsoft.com/dotnet/welcome-to-c-9-0/), slated to be released with .NET 5 in November 2020.
+This syntax, and other improvements, are available in the [C# 9 release](https://devblogs.microsoft.com/dotnet/c-9-0-on-the-record/), released with .NET 5 in November 2020.
 C# 9 has a lot, but this post is going to focus on improvements that help restore valuable mental energy that is required in a mentally exhausting profession.
 And before you ask: no, C# 9 isn't full of FDA-approved health benefits, but I've found some great stuff that helps make code cleaner, more maintainable, and easier to understand, and prevents a lot of "wait, what?" moments.

 Let's take a look at what's coming.
 This is just scratching the surface, and I'll write about more features in-depth as I come across them.
 I think you'll find the more you dive into C# 9, the more you appreciate its adoption of the [functional programming](https://en.wikipedia.org/wiki/Functional_programming), "no side effects" model.